Flourish OS: A Novel Integrative Approach to Stress and Chronic Pain Management

 Personalisation

-Adapting content to user preferences through customisable glyphs and symbols that resonate with individual experiences and cultural backgrounds, supported by NHS Personalised Care frameworks
+Adapting content to user preferences through customisable glyphs and symbols that resonate with individual experiences and cultural backgrounds, supported by NHS Personalised Care frameworks.
+Beyond mere aesthetic customization, true personalisation involves dynamically adjusting therapeutic pathways and content delivery based on real-time user progress and evolving needs, ensuring the intervention remains highly relevant and effective over time.

 3